CoreXYNexus/CoreXY-MS/README.md

 The feet: http://www.thingiverse.com/thing:15880

 The 400mm x 300mm 1/4" MIC-6 AL plate bed uses three short 2020 to support the bed, they're attached just like rest of the extrusions.
 I used three 45mm x 25mm x 9mm 6061 with a 5mm hole for the extrusion mount and tapped a 3mm hole to hold the bed.
-I uses some silicon tubing for the bed spacers.
+I used some silicon tubing for the bed spacers.
 I used two keenovo 200x300 600w 110vac silicon heaters, using the thermistor in the center and wired the ac in parallel to a SSR.
 The printer uses 11.28 amps until PID kicks in, while printing it uses about 5 amps.

 Cover for the SSR: http://www.thingiverse.com/thing:1001385